joaowenzel/grain_tracking/README.md

 This chart presents the mean velocity as functions of the radial position r (with origin at the dune centroid).
 In this figure, the abscissa corresponds to the radial position, the ordinate to the magnitude of the velocity vector, and the width of bars to the interval between the considered radial positions.

-Note: You can change the number of radial mesh elements by setting the `intervalDist` variable in the `HistAndPolarHist` function.
+Note: You can change the number of radial mesh elements by setting the variable `intervalDist` in the function `HistAndPolarHist`.

 #### Angular mesh & chart